djdgalbraith/ExData_Plotting1/README.md

 5. Returns the prepared data in a frame

 ## Files
-1. 'README.md' - this file.
+1. `README.md` - this file.
 1. `plot1.R`, `plot2.R`, `plot3.R` and `plot4.R` all contain the R script that processes the raw data and produces the data for plotting
 2. `plot1.R`, `plot2.R`, `plot3.R` and `plot4.R` also contain specific functionality to reproduce the reference plots

 ## Analysis
-The code to perform the analysis is contained in the `run_analysys.R` script.
+The reproduction graphs are produced by a collection of R scripts (`plot1.R`, `plot2.R`, `plot3.R` and `plot4.R`).
+Each script contains a function called `plotn (n=1..4)`.
 The source for the script must be loaded into the workspace, and the analysis can be initiated by executing the `process.data()` function.
 This executes the steps:

 1. Check and install the [downloader](http://cran.r-project.org/web/packages/downloader/index.html) package if required
 2. Check for the raw data file `household_power_consumption.zip` in the `data` subdirectory.
 If the file is not present it will be downloaded from (https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip)
 3. Load and process the data into memory from the raw data file 'household_power_consumption.zip'